minprog/uva-prog-ink/10 Workshops/30 Workshop 3/20 Exercises.md

 Write a function is palindrome which takes a string as parameter, and returns True if the string is a palindrome (meaning it is the same forwards as backwards), and False otherwise.
-Save your work in `palindromes.py`.
 This problem is kind of tricky so feel free to ask for help; turn in any progress you make on it as well as comments explaining what does and doesn't work.
 For an additional challenge, try writing this as a recursive function.

 Some useful things to remember: